sighpcedu/sighpcedu.github.io/content/committees/awards/index.md

 The awards committee is responsible for coordinating, revewing and selecting the bi-annual SigHPCEdu award to recognize outstanding contributions to computational, data-enabled science, and HPC education and training in all disciplines.

+## 2026 Committee

+The 2026 committee is currently being formed.

 ## 2024 Committee

 2024 committee consists of the following members.